-“Fast forward to today,” he adds, “if you’re diagnosed with HIV as a 22-year-old and take medicine to control the virus, you can expect to live a near normal lifespan.”
+“Fast-forward to today.
+If you’re diagnosed with HIV as a 22-year-old and take medicine to control the virus, you can expect to live a near normal life span.”

-That is a great leap forward in a relatively short period of time, but HIV still poses a threat around the world.
-In 2017, 36.9 million people were living with HIV and 940,000 died of AIDS-related illnesses, according to the Centers for Disease Control and Prevention.
-And while there’s still no vaccine or cure, in just a few decades HIV has gone from a near death sentence to a manageable, chronic disease in the United States and most developed countries.
+That is a great leap forward in a relatively short time, but HIV still poses a threat around the world.
+In 2018, 37.9 million people were living with HIV and an estimated 770,000 died of AIDS-related illnesses, according to the Centers for Disease Control and Prevention.
+And while there’s still no vaccine or cure, in just a few decades HIV has gone from a virtual death sentence to a manageable, chronic disease in the United States and most developed countries.

 “I’m optimistic that we can end the epidemic in New York state in the next few years,” Dr. Merrick says.

-Today, these NewYork-Presbyterian HIV clinics are marking their 30th anniversaries, having provided care from the earliest days of the AIDS epidemic.
+Today, these NewYork-Presbyterian HIV clinics have provided care for three decades, from the earliest days of the AIDS epidemic.
 And Drs.
 Gordon and Merrick were there almost from the start.

 Dr. Gordon was a medical resident when he began treating patients at the Comprehensive Health Program, now comprising three HIV clinics: one for adults, another for teens, and a third for women, children, and young adults at NewYork-Presbyterian/Columbia University Irving Medical Center.